 “Wait,” a worried soldier said, sitting up.
 “We’re just going to eat?
 Didn’t you hear what Sionis said?
 We need to get out of here.”

 There was a large splash of water as someone barreled into the room.
 I turned to see it was Captain Taylor, himself sporting a shiny pair of gills.
 He stepped up to my side and put an arm up to calm the soldiers.
 “No, we’re not staying here.
 We’re eating here, and then we’re going to make our first move.”

 “There’s a cave that our scouts have found.
 We believe it actually goes all the way to the surface, has fresh air, and can serve as a hiding place for some time.
 Those of us with the energy are prepping what we can for the move.
 The rest of you should eat and rest as long as we can afford it.”

 Before anyone could speak, a soldier’s head popped up from the hole in the ship’s wall and he looked panicked.
 “Captain!
 Another ship was just attacked by the beast.
 It was one of the mercenary ships set to depart after us.
 A Zinji attack force…”

 The soldier suddenly disappeared into the water, and a moment later, a red cloud appeared where he had been moments before.

-Thick black blood from the naga mixed with the thinning red from the human victims.
-The soldiers attempted to hold the line, but the battle was heavily skewed to the naga.
-They knew how to fight in the water, while the Stormwind guard did not.
+Thick black blood from the enemy was soon mixed with the thinning red blood from our own.
+The soldiers attempted to hold the line, but the battle was heavily skewed to the enemy.
+They knew how to fight in the water, while we did not.

 My magic was helpful, but it wouldn’t save us.